 Caring for Styling Tools

-For styling tools, follow the manufacture’s recommendations.
+For styling tools, follow the manufacturer’s recommendations.
 You can usually find these online.

 If you can’t access them for some reason, here are some ways I clean my appliances: